univention/univention-keycloak-helm/README.md

 <!--
-SPDX-FileCopyrightText: 2023 Univention GmbH
+SPDX-FileCopyrightText: 2024 Univention GmbH
 SPDX-License-Identifier: AGPL-3.0-only
 -->
-# Univention Keycloak
+# Keycloak

-This repository contains a helm chart for deploying the Keycloak component of the Univention Management Stack.
+This repository contains a helm chart for deploying the Keycloak component of Nubus.

 ## Prerequisites